wilkieolin/ezkanji/ezphrases.md

   Your browser does not support the video tag.
 </video>

 "Sayonara!"
 We're familiar with this one in English already, and you can use it in Japanese too with a slightly different pronunciation and emphasis.
-This one is a fairly good catch-all for saying bye, but it contains a challenge: an *r*
+This one is a fairly good catch-all for saying goodbye, but it contains a challenge: an *r*

 ## The Japanese R